-The wife of Heber the Kenite, Jael plays an important role in the story of Israel’s wars with the Canaanites, described in the Book of Judges.
-In the narrative about the military heroine Deborah, Jael kills Sisera, the Canaanite general of King Jabin, after he escapes from the battle with Deborah’s general, Barak.
-Jael’s deeds are recounted in Judges 4 and in the poetic Song of Deborah in Judges 5.
-The song is old, most probably dating to the late twelfth century b.c.e., and may be the earliest poem in the Hebrew Bible.
+Yael plays an important role in the story of Israel’s wars with the Canaanites, described in the Book of Judges.
+In the narrative about the military heroine Deborah, Yael kills Sisera, the Canaanite general of King Jabin, after he escapes from the battle with Deborah’s general, Barak.

-Jael thus fulfills Deborah’s prophecy, but she confounds other expectations.
+Yael thus fulfills Deborah’s prophecy, but she confounds other expectations.
 The reader or the listener to the tale, seeing a general at war come into a woman’s tent, fears for the woman, not for the man.
-Yet when the outside world of national battles comes into her domestic space, Jael takes up a domestic “weapon of opportunity” and becomes a heroine.
+Yet when the outside world of national battles comes into her domestic space, Yael takes up a domestic “weapon of opportunity” and becomes a heroine.
 Her actions are not explained.
-Does she act, like Rahab, out of loyalty to God and Israel, or does she react to the general’s imperious behavior?
-When Jael’s hospitality induces him to feel secure, he issues commands to her.
-Did this make Jael wonder what would happen to her when he awoke?
+She is the wife of a Kenite, but is she herself a Kenite or an Israelite?
+If a Kenite, does she act, like Rahab, another non-Israelite, out of loyalty to God and Israel, or does she react to the general’s imperious behavior?
+When Yael’s hospitality induces him to feel secure, he issues commands to her.
+Did this make Yael wonder what would happen to her when he awoke?
 Whatever her motives, the story considers her action the will of God.
 At the same time, it conveys the notion that being killed by a woman shames both the dead general and the live Israelite general, who had not slain him himself.

 Ackerman, Susan.
 Warrior, Dancer, Seductress, Queen: Women in Judges and Biblical lsrael.
 New York: 1998.

 Bal, Mieke.
 Murder and Difference: Genre, Gender, and Scholarship on Sisera’s Death.
 Bloomington, Indiana: 1988.